TGlenn44/TGlenn44/README.md

-- 👋 Hello, I’m Theo Glenn
+- 👋 Hello, I’m Theodore Glenn
 - 👀 I’m a versatile programmer that's sufficient in many languages
 - 🌱 Graduated with a bachelor's degree in Computer Science & Physics
 - 📫 How to reach me: glenntheodore01@gmail.com